 The judging panel includes senior members of staff from both academic and non-academic departments with the University who have business expertise (particularly in supporting new business) and an independent judge.

-They will be looking for a genuine, credible and innovative business proposition.
+They will be looking for a genuine and credible business proposition.

 The panel reserves the right to disqualify any entrant if it has reasonable grounds to believe that the entrant has breached any of the rules.